 The biggest attraction at the Festival is the sea of tents under which you will find only the best arts and crafts.
 Every vendor goes through our jurying process to ensure a consistent quality and variety of products.
 We insist that everything be handmade by the artisans themselves.
 You will not find imports at our show.
 You will find one-of-a-kind creations of both esthetic and practical value.

 About 20% of our booths are sponsored by non-profit organizations willing to share their information and services with you.
 It’s a great way to learn more about Wakefield’s vibrant groups.

 Regular participants include Friends of Beebe Library, who offer a very popular book “sale”, accepting donations for great books.
 (Get there early!)
 There are also fun and informative displays by environmental groups, health organizations, and other local civic groups.

-Your kids might also be inspired by the street art created on-the-spot by the Wakefield High School Art Department.
+Your kids might also be inspired by the street art created on-the-spot by the Wakefield High Art Department.

 Portable restrooms (handicapped and standard) are on site.